chazhyseni/chazhyseni/content/author/admin/_index.md

 superuser = true

 # Role/position
-role = "Ph.D.
+#role = "Ph.D.
 Candidate"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
 organizations = [ { name = "University of Mississippi", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
 bio = "Chaz Hyseni is a Ph.D. candidate in the Department of Biology at the University of Mississippi.
-For his Ph.D. work, he has been investigating spatio-temporal patterns of genetic variation, and the role of epigenetic regulation and phenotypic plasticity in the adaptive evolution of subterranean termites in the Appalachian Mountains."
+For his Ph.D. work, he investigated spatio-temporal patterns of genetic variation, and the role of DNA methylation in the contemporary evolution of subterranean termites in the Appalachian Mountains."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = "chaz.hyseni@gmail.com"